wghou/tinyworlds/README.md

 FSQ came forward as a cleaner alternative to VQVAE.

 Conditioning in genie 1 has the action embeddings added to the video embeddings.
-I found that using film from the action latents both allowed for independent variance of video and action latent space dimensions, and allowed for stronger care for action latents.
+I found that using FiLM from the action latents both allowed for independent variance of video and action latent space dimensions, and allowed for stronger care for action latents.

 The greatest challenge was avoiding action tokenizer collapse, which was solved by
 1. Switching VQVAE (tended to collapse to 1/8 codes quickly) to FSQVAE